hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ## Author's Notes
 In hindsight, dividing the file into fixed 4k blocks has led to a few elaborate design decisions such as gapped binary search.
-In my next design, I would use the frame offset and previous scan out ogg pages to estimate the amount of bytes needed to backtrack.
+In my next design, I would use the granulepos and previously inspected ogg pages to estimate the amount of bytes needed to backtrack.

 ### Tricks